Men's basketball: UD struggles against rejuvenated Buena Vista

 “It’s an ankle, so who knows,” Sieverding said of Butler.
 “I hope he’s back sooner rather than later because he’s a big part of what we do.
 Every team wants to be as healthy as possible but we all go through these things and we’re going to need some young guys to step up.

 “Some of our freshmen have gotten their feet wet, and Brock’s been playing better and better.
 He plays with a high motor.
-He’s got to get stronger moving forward, but that’s a common theme with a lot of freshmen.
+He’s got to get stronger moving forward.
 We have a good group of young guys and we have the talent in the locker room, we’ve just got to play better.
 We’ve shown signs of being a pretty good basketball team.”